-Function 213: DLC and DLC12 (PRI) programming
+Function 213: PRI programming

-The options under Function 213 are used to configure the DLC or DLC12 for an ISDN PRI line with 23 B channels and one data channel (24).
+The options under Function 213 are used to configure any T1/PRI Module for an ISDN PRI line with 23 B channels and one data channel (24).
 The first line of the display will indicate the card number and the type of card.
 The frame format and line coding will default to the ISDN standard of ESF/B8ZS.